My Dog Ate Chocolate Cake! Here’s What to Do (Vet Answer)

 Your veterinarian will advise as to the safest course of action.
 If your dog has eaten enough cake for it to be toxic, it’s likely you’ll be asked to attend the clinic.
 Your veterinarian will examine your dog, looking for symptoms of chocolate poisoning, such as a fast heart rate.
 If the chocolate cake has been eaten recently enough, your vet might make your dog sick to get the theobromine out before it has been absorbed.
 Remember, you should never make your dog sick at home unless asked to do so by a vet – it’s not a risk-free procedure and can be dangerous in some instances.

 Your vet may also give activated charcoal to neutralize any theobromine still lingering in the stomach and guts or admit your dog for close monitoring overnight to ensure that he is completely stable before going home.

-Can My Dog Eat a Chocolate Muffin?
 Can I Treat My Dog to One Chocolate Chip?

 There are plenty of dog-safe treats that won’t send you on a trip to the vet.
-Some dogs love to eat fresh fruit such as apples, blueberries, or strawberries.
+Some dogs love to eat fresh fruit such as apples (without the core or seeds), blueberries, or strawberries.
 Fresh veggies like carrots, zucchini, or peas can make for good options as well.
-Keep in mind, however, that your dog should not be getting more than 10% of his daily calories from an unbalanced source!
+Keep in mind, however, that your dog should not be getting more than 10% of his daily calories from an unbalanced source.

-However, you care to enjoy your chocolate—as a cake, bar, or hot drink—keep all treats carefully stashed away in dog-proofed areas.
+However you care to enjoy your chocolate—as a cake, bar, or hot drink—keep all treats carefully stashed away in dog-proofed areas.
 Additionally, ensure that someone is always keeping an eye out during festive events where desserts are out in the open.
 Don’t give your dog any opportunity to nab even a little bit of a chocolate treat—they are delicious but best left for people to enjoy!

 Featured Image Credit: varintorn, Pixabay